-Bethune College Writing Centre (for students affiliated with Bethune College)

-Loc: 206 Bethune College Tel: 416-736-5164 ext 22035 http://bethune.yorku.ca/writing
+Bethune College Writing Centre (for students affiliated with Bethune College) Loc: 207 Bethune College Tel: 416-736-5164 Email: bethune@yorku.ca Website: http://bethune.yorku.ca/writing/

-The Bethune Writing Centre, located in BC 206, offers FREE one-on-one or small group instruction in academic writing to undergraduate students affiliated with Bethune College.
+The Bethune Writing Centre, located in BC 207, offers FREE one-on-one or small group instruction in academic writing to undergraduate students affiliated with Bethune College.
 STS students are by default enrolled in Bethune College.
 Students who did not declare STS as their intended major upon first enrolling at York may have been assigned to a different college.
 Students may verify their college affiliation and/or change it via the Current Students website.